-Not all persons with disabilities require supportive housing; however, those that cannot live with supportive family or are in need of help in activities of daily living do require supportive housing and/or services.
-Physically disabled individuals usually require modifications to their living space including the removal of physical barriers.
-As part of the CP public outreach, a Housing Summit was conducted.
+Not all persons with disabilities require supportive housing.
+However, those that cannot live with family or need help with daily activities require supportive housing and/or services.
+Physically disabled individuals usually require modifications to their living space, including the removal of physical barriers.
+As part of the Consolidated Plan public outreach, a Housing Summit was conducted.
 Attendees were educated about the Fair Housing Act and that persons with disabilities must be assisted with the physical repairs needed to live comfortably.
 Generally, accommodations are made to adapt the unit for use by wheelchair bound persons.
-According to the 2018 Point-in-Time (PIT) survey, there were 30 persons with a disability.
-This number has declined from both 2016 and 2017 (13 and 41 respectively).
+There is no data on accessibility features of private rental units in the Borough.
+According to the 2023 Point-in-Time (PIT) survey, there were 58 people with a disability.
+This number has increased from previous years.

-For victims of domestic violence, dating violence, sexual assault and stalking, the demand for services and housing has decreased.
-According to the 2018 Point-in-Time (PIT) survey, there were 10 victims of domestic violence.
-This number has declined from 23 reported in the 2016 PIT survey.
+For victims of domestic violence, dating violence, sexual assault and stalking, the demand for services and housing has risen.
+According to the 2023 Point-in-Time (PIT) survey, there were 26 victims of domestic violence.
+This number has increased from 11 reported in the 2022 PIT survey.